 - Displaced or perforated disk in the joint

 If your condition requires surgery, the procedure performed will be based on your specific problem.
-If you think you may have a TMJ disorder, we implore you to contact one of our two office locations in Pineville or Steele Creek, Charlotte, NC, for a consultation.
+If you think you may have a TMJ disorder, we implore you to contact one of our offices in Charlotte, NC, or our office in Fort Mill, SC, for a consultation.
 Oral and maxillofacial surgeons are uniquely qualified specialists in the areas of the mouth, teeth, and jaws and are your best option for correctly diagnosing a TMJ disorder.